readikus/early-saas-handbook/docs/intro.md

 - There is never enough time.
 One of the most important factors for success of an early stage startup is prioritisation.
 You are in a race against time to find product/market fit, so what we are working on needs to make the most use of our valuable time.
 This influences a lot of technical decisions and you approach work.
 Balancing this, with product quality, features and UX is something we should remind ourselves of every day.

 - Be professional - communication needs to be professional and considerate at ALL TIMES.
 I have learnt this the hard way, but this is one of the most important basics.
-Losing your temper only makes you look bad, and creates bad tensions in the team.
-If you have an under performer, tell them they are under performing and what you expect.
-This is a really powerful thing Don't
+Losing your temper only makes _you_ look bad, and creates bad tension in the team.
+If you have an under performer, deal with them in a clear, structured, professional way.
+Besides, if they got through the tech interview round and are under performing, explore what is happening.
+It's a lot easier to not say something than it is to unsay it.

 - Make actions or notes.
 Don't have a conversation about work without any outcomes.

-has never The worst

-essential

-but communication has to be unemotive, not sarcastic (I find this rea)
+- Time box meetings and keep focused Don't randomly cover lots of subjects in meetings.

+* Ask when you are not sure how something works in the app or howx§should work in the .

 Launch now
 Build something people want
 Do things that don't scale

-Startups can only solve one problem well at any given time
+Startups can only solve one problem well at any given time Be nice!

-Be nice!
 Or at least don’t be a jerk
 Get sleep and exercise - take care of yourself

-Even if you are managing a developer

-when a

 - Speak up when you are not sure.